JazminRM/aDNA_SummerCourse_UCPH/Exercises/F-statistics.md

 * Pre-compute allele frequencies using ```FrAnTK``` <sup>2</sup>
 * *D*-statistics
 * *D*-statistics to test for treeness
-* *D*-statistics to test for treeness in our mystery samples
+* *D*-statistics to test for treeness in our ancient canid
 * *D*-statistics to test for gene-flow between the American wolf and coyote
     + using ```FrAnTK``` <sup>2</sup>
     + using ```ANGSD``` <sup>3</sup>
-* Estimae $f_3$-statistics to locate the sample closest to our mystery sample
+* Estimae $f_3$-statistics to locate the sample closest to our ancient canid
    + using ```FrAnTK```